Ep3896/ARP---Assignments/ARP-Piacenti-Second-Assignment/README.md

 3. Capturing Snapshots:
    - To capture a snapshot of the current image, press the arrow keys to move the spot and position it as desired.
    - Alternatively, you can click the "P" button using your mouse.
-   - Each snapshot is saved as a .bmp file in the "out" directory.
+   - Each snapshot is saved as a .bmp file in the "prints" directory.
    - Snapshots are sequentially numbered, starting from 0, to facilitate organization and reference.

 4. Stopping the Simulation: